MN Practice Tests

-These permit practice tests have 25 random questions based on the handbook and real MN DMV tests.
-After each question, you get instant feedback with brief explanations.
-Your final score will show you if you are ready or not.
+These permit practice tests have 40 random questions based on the handbook and real MN DMV tests.
+After each question, you get instant feedback.
+Should you miss a question, there is a brief explanations.
+Your final score will show you if you are ready for the real thing or not.

 Start studying by getting the latest version of the Minnesota Driver’s Manual.
 When you’ve read the Driver’s Manual, use these practice tests to verify what you have learned.
 The more tests you take, the easier it is to pass the real examination.

 The passing score in Minnesota is 80 percent, which means you should answer at least 32 practice questions correctly.
 But you probably want a score of at least 92-96 percent while practicing.

 Remember, true understanding and true learning is your key to success.
 Try to avoid some of the most common risky study tactics.

 Who Must Pass the Minnesota Written Test?

 If you’ve never had a driver’s license in any state or country, you must pass a knowledge test and a vision test, apply for an instruction permit, and pass a road test.

 If you have a Minnesota driver’s license and let it expire, you must take the knowledge test again.
 Should you let your license expire for more than one year you must pass both the knowledge test and the road test again.

 Michigan also requires you to retake the written knowledge test after the state revoked your driver’s license.
 A revocation means that your privilege is withdrawn and you must apply for a new license.

 You must also take the Minnesota knowledge test and pass the vision test when moving to Minnesota from another state, U.S. territories, or Canada.
 Unlike many other states, the test is not waived even if you hold a license from another state.